 If importers have any doubt as to the identity of any gars from the trade description provided they should speak to Fish Health Inspectorate before importing them.

 There is more information at the end of this article about Scotland and Northern Ireland.

-For now nothing will change.
-However, FHI will be paying particular attention to any gars that are imported.
-It is likely that imported gars of indeterminate species will be seized by FHI and will subject to identification checks.
+FHI continue to pay particular attention to any gars that are imported.
+Imported gars of indeterminate species will be seized by FHI and will subject to identification checks.
 They will be using techniques such as DNA analysis to determine the species imported and whether it is a hybrid (and of which species they are hybrids).
 Clearly it is not sustainable for FHI to verify the accuracy of importers’ declaration for an extended period.

 If prohibited gar species or their hybrids continue to be imported, then it is likely that the remaining legal gar species will be removed from trade in England and Wales.